wut-daas/uav-assess-vr/docs/src/guide/README.md

 # Introduction

-UAV Assess Vr is a system for evaluating unmanned aerial vehicle performance in simulated environment.
+UAV Assess VR is a system for evaluating unmanned aerial vehicle operator performance in simulated environment.
 The system is separated into a few applications, communicating via IP or files.
 ![System structure](./structure.png)

 ## Features